abdul-farhat/we-transfer-tech-test/README.md

 These are generated in the reporting dir - just open 'index.html' to access them after running the tests.

 ## Managing WebDriver Versions
-You can change/update version of Selenium Server and associated webDrivers in [selenium-webdriver-versions.js](./selenium-webdriver-versions.js)
+You can change/update version of Selenium Server and associated webDrivers in [selenium-webdriver-versions.json](./selenium-webdriver-versions.json)

 ## VSCode Cucumber Plugin
 You may want to use [this](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete) plugin in VSCode to help with writing feature files

+## Behind a Proxy
+You may need to set NO_PROXY=127.0.01 and/or the relevant HTTP_PROXY/HTTPS_PROXY variables.